elematic/inspector-elements/README.md

 ## Status

 This port is very much in progress!
+Rough first passes of object, dom, and table inspectors are done, but tests and stories are incomplete.
+There may be many bugs with cases that weren't covered during this initial development.

-- [ ] Elements
+- [x] Elements
   - [x] `<ix-object-inspector>`
   - [x] `<ix-dom-inspector>`
   - [x] `<ix-table-inspector>`